open-telemetry/oteps/text/profiles/0000-profiles-data-model.md

   // an empty instrumentation scope name (unknown). opentelemetry.proto.common.v1.InstrumentationScope scope = 1;

-  // A list of Profiles that originate from an instrumentation scope. repeated Profile profiles = 2;
+  // A list of ProfileContainers that originate from an instrumentation scope. repeated ProfileContainer profiles = 2;

   // This schema_url applies to all profiles and profile events in the "profiles" field. string schema_url = 3;
 }

-// A Profile represents a single profile generated by a profiler.
-It has an ID and it has a start time and end time.
-Profile contains lookup tables for Stacktraces, Mappings, Locations, Functions, Links, AttributeSets, and strings.

-// Profile embeds one or more ProfileType messages — this allows to represent multiple profile types (e.g allocated objects and allocated bytes) in a single Profile message. message Profile {
+// A ProfileContainer represents a single profile.
+It wraps pprof profile with OpenTelemetry specific metadata. message ProfileContainer {
   // A unique identifier for a profile.
 The ID is a 16-byte array.
 An ID with
   // all zeroes is considered invalid.
-Profile ID can be used by other signals to uniquely identify a profile.
   //
   // This field is required.
   bytes profile_id = 1;